MicrosoftDocs/azure-dev-docs/articles/java/ee/deploy-java-liberty-app-aca.md

 ---
-title: Deploy a Java application with Open Liberty or WebSphere Liberty on Azure Container Apps
+title: Deploy a Java Application with Open Liberty or WebSphere Liberty on Azure Container Apps
 recommendations: false
-description: Deploy a Java application with Open Liberty or WebSphere Liberty on Azure Container Apps.
+description: Shows you how to deploy a Java application with Open Liberty or WebSphere Liberty on Azure Container Apps.
 author: KarlErickson
 ms.author: jiangma
 ms.service: container-apps
 ms.topic: quickstart
-ms.date: 10/23/2023
+ms.date: 10/30/2023
 keywords: java, jakartaee, javaee, microprofile, open-liberty, websphere-liberty ms.custom: devx-track-java, devx-track-javaee, devx-track-javaee-liberty, devx-track-javaee-liberty-aca, devx-track-azurecli, devx-track-extended-java
 ---

 # Deploy a Java application with Open Liberty or WebSphere Liberty on Azure Container Apps

-This article is shows you how to run Open/WebSphere Liberty on Azure Container Apps.
-You'll do the following activities in this article.
+This article shows you how to run Open Liberty or WebSphere Liberty on Azure Container Apps.
+You'll do the following activities in this article:

 * Run your Java, Java EE, Jakarta EE, or MicroProfile application on the Open Liberty or WebSphere Liberty runtime.
 * Build the application Docker image using Liberty container images.